Skip to main content

 With experience, you could progress to team leader, then visual merchandising manager.

-You could also move into retail, exhibition or interior design, or set up your own business creating one-off displays.
+You could also move into retail buying, exhibition design or interior design, or set up your own business creating one-off displays.

-You could become a freelance visual merchandiser and work for lots of different companies on a consultancy basis.
+You could become a freelance visual merchandiser and work for different companies on a consultancy basis.

 Current opportunities